Geography of Sydney: Topography

 The Northern Suburbs of Sydney are characterised by pristine waterways with immense greenery and large plots of manicured land.
 Being around 80 to 180 m above sea level, the region is very hilly and has a higher elevation than the rest of Sydney.
 Most of the North Shore suburbs are part of the Hawkesbury Plateau, a large sandstone plateau overlaid by a system of hilly ridges and gullies.
 Major waterways in the region include the Parramatta River, Lane Cove River and the many creek systems that branch out from these.
 The region is home to many parks and nature reserves – The Lane Cove National Park and the Garigal National Park include many areas of remnant bushland adjacent to the Lane Cove River and Middle Harbour.

 The Hills District, situated halfway between the northern suburbs and greater western Sydney, is a region so named for its characteristically comparatively hilly topography, akin to the Northern Suburbs and North Shore.
 Several of its suburbs have the word 'Hills' in their names.
 As the name indicates, the Hills District, depending on the suburb, is around 80 to 180 m above sea level.
 As such, its elevation creates orographic rainfall brought in by onshore winds from the Pacific Ocean.

 The western suburbs predominantly lie on the Cumberland Plain and are relatively flat in contrast to the above regions.
 They are situated on a rain shadow, thanks to the Hills District to the northeast.
 Thus, they tend to be drier than the coast and less lush than the hilly Northern Suburbs.
 Despite being known as "flat", there are a number of ridgy areas on the plain – Western Sydney Regional Park and Prospect Hill are between 130 and 140 m high.
 Highly elevated suburbs, which typically range between 70 and 100 m in height, include Leppington and Oran Park to the southwest, Pemulwuy, Cecil Hills and Horsley Park to the greater west, and Greystanes, Seven Hills and Mount Druitt to the northwest.
 Agriculture is mainly concentrated in the outskirts of the Greater Western Sydney area, such as in suburbs of Kemps Creek, Orchard Hills, Luddenham and Horsley Park, among others, which lie in a countryside.

-According to the Senseable City Lab at the Massachusetts Institute of Technology (MIT), which measures canopy cover in the world's most prominent cities, the Sydney area had a Green View Index of 25.9% – This represents the total percentage of the city covered by urban trees.
-Tying with Vancouver at that percentage, Sydney is the third prominent city in the world with the most trees after Singapore and Oslo, respectively.
+The Blue Mountains (sometimes considered part of Greater Sydney) rise to the west of the western suburbs up to a height of 1,189 metres (3,901 ft), the highest point in the Sydney region.